reverrs/SenSors/README.md

 # SenSors
-All sensors of the device with their readings.
+All sensors of the Android device with their readings.
 It was created for informational purposes.